 Staff are trained in Adult Support and Protection ensuring safety of vulnerable individuals.
 We regularly consider patients care under the Adults with Incapacity Act (AWI).
-Reporting and escalation procedures are in place if staff encounter practices of this nature.
+We are inspected by the Mental Welfare Commission by both announced and unannounced visits.

 Everyone has the right to liberty and security